123jimin-llm/llm-msg-io/doc/simple.md

-# Specification for Simple Text Format
+# Simple Text Format

-This is a specification for Simple Text Format, a text-based format for storing LLM messages.
+Simple Text Format (STF) is a text-based format for storing LLM messages.

-The purpose for creating a text format is to simplify manual editing of chat history.
+## Goals

+STF aims to:

+- Be a text-based format that's intuitive to understand, including for non-programmers.
+- Easy to edit by a human with a text editor, without much hassle.
+- Easy chat history management, potentially with external attached assets.
+- Flexible format that enables (mostly) lossless roundtrip between memory and disk.

+STF is expected to be used for the following scenarios:

+- Chat UI, for the user to input and edit multiple messages in a text-based manner.
+- Prompt library for LLM applications, to be used in/as templates.
+- Chat history archive which can be easily browsed by a human.

+### Non-Goals

+STF does not handle message validation, such as checking for valid role types.

+STF is **not** a template language by itself.
+A template language, such as Jinja, may be used in conjunction with STF.

+Be aware that it is currently not a goal to prevent injection attacks when templates are used.

-## Examples
+## Example

 ```text
 @user